rmiravalles/CloudNativeBootcamp/Week3/2_Terraform_module_vnet_aws.md

 - Here are the final results.
 The EC2 instance running in the console, and the page displaying **My first Terraform module!**
 ![ecs aws console](ec2_running.png)
 ![My first Terraform module!](public_ip_ec2.png)
+- After that, I tore down the resources, by running `terraform destroy`.